schr0841/cnn_project/README.md

 <img width="630" alt="Screenshot 2024-09-12 182404" src="https://github.com/user-attachments/assets/92385612-198a-485c-83dc-efeff4fa3be3">

-The model itself is relatively simple; we are only averaging the fist and second models' outputs by dataset.
-Essentially, this model has only two layers: the input layer and the output layer.

-We compile and train the ensemble model in the same manner as its two submodels.
-Here, our x value becomes the averaged training_set predictions from the first and second model, while our y values become the true labels corresponding to the averaged training predictions.
-Finally, the validation_data for the ensemble model is the averaged predictions from the two submodels on the validation dataset and the true labels for the validation dataset itself.
+We compiled and trained ensemble_model in the same manner as we did its two submodels.
+Here, our x value became the averaged training_set predictions from the first and second model, while our y values became the true labels corresponding to the averaged training predictions.
+Finally, the validation_data for the ensemble model became the averaged predictions from the two submodels on the validation dataset and the true labels for the validation dataset itself.

 ## Chaining Models

 Chaining two models together means creating a composite model, where the first model's output becomes the input for the second model's layers.
 In this scenario, there is no third model to process the outputs of the two submodels.
 The output of the first model in a two-model chain is not a classification, but features that will help the second model's layers make a classification.
-Chaining two models results in a single model that can be trained end-to-end
+Chaining two models results in a single model that can be trained end-to-end.

 Model chaining can be performed using the Functional API in a Keras framework, which allows for flexible connection of layers and models.

-Unlike with ensembling models, where data augmentation and rescaling can be applied in both submodels, chaining two models requires specifying data augmentation and rescaling only in the first model's layers.
+Unlike in the ensembling, where data augmentation and rescaling can be applied in both submodels, chaining two models requires specifying data augmentation and rescaling only in the first model's layers.

 ## Modifying first_model from classifier to feature extractor